JosueBCe/CommerceIt/README.md

 ## Future Work
-* Improve performance implementing hooks like useMemo and useReducer to handle the state of the data
+* Improve performance by implementing hooks like useMemo and useReducer to handle the state of the data
 * Create and connect to a Cloud Database
 * Add the functionality to perform CRUD operations with products
-* Add the functionality to switch the currency which products are priced
+* Add the functionality to switch the currency in which products are priced
 * Add functionality to set the app language by location
 * Handle the case of creating a new product, updating image and location
 * Add user authentication functionality
-* Deploy first version
+* Deploy the first version